schellenberg/computerscience20/_sources/ConstrainedLanguage/Step4.rst

     turn_left()
     put()

-Contrast the above program with the same one, from Reeborg's point of view, but with comments added for humans; you will be able to recognize comments as they appear in a different colour and font style.
+Now here's the exact same program, at least from Reeborg's point of view, but with comments added for humans; you will be able to recognize comments as they appear in a different colour and font style.

 .. code-block:: python

-    '''  This is an example of
+    # This is an example of
-    a simple program where Reeborg draws a square, leaving an object behind at each corner. '''
+    # a simple program where Reeborg draws a square,

-    move()  # Python commands are on separate lines move()
-    turn_left() # Reeborg only knows to turn left put()  # we assume that Reeborg carries enough objects

-    # we repeat the above three more times to complete the square
+    # leaving an object behind at each corner.

+    # draw the first side
     move()
     move()
     turn_left()
     put()

+    # draw the second side
     move()
+    move()
     turn_left()
     put()

+    # draw the third side
     move()
+    turn_left()
+    put()

+    # draw the fourth side
     move()
+    move()
     turn_left()
     put()

-The above are not particularly good comments, but at least one of them should have helped you find what was wrong with the program.
-You might think this is cheating; however, how can you guess the intent behind some lines of code in a program on their own?
-The addition of comments explaining what a given program should do can be very helpful in finding mistakes.

-Note that in addition to comments, I have used blank lines (often called whitespace) to separate some "logical" blocks of code, to help see the pattern better.
-Together, the use of comments and insertion of blank lines can make a program much easier to read.
+Hopefully this second version makes it much easier to spot the error in the code.
+Note that in addition to comments, the code has been broken in to "logical chunks" of code, and each "chunk" has a comment above it explaining what the chunk of code will do.
+This is an excellent way to organize your code.

 Your Turn